luciusmagn/magnusi.tech/posts/huoh.md

 "Do you have someone you like?"

 "Yes, I do.
-There is this one priestess, she is called Sereta.
+There is this one priestess, she is called Soreta.
 I have had eyes only for her for some time.
 She is the most beautiful woman I ever laid my eyes on.
 She has stunning red hair, brown eyes and a figure that must have been sculpted by gods, bless Xexanoth."